Legacy Trust Group

 §2Moderating the Complexity

-The objective of this material is to provide a general understanding of transfer tax law and to present clear answers to the many questions asset owners often have — particularly when trusts are involved.
+The objective of this material, then, is to provide a general understanding of transfer tax law and to present clear answers to the many questions asset owners often have, particularly when trusts are involved.

 §3What Actually Is a Transfer Tax?